 It's easy to revert back to complimenting a coworker on her cute skirt or new haircut, and it's even nice to be complimented on those things.
 But even better than a compliment about perfectly winged eyeliner?
 A compliment on someone's work, brain, or taste in books or music.
 When you compliment a woman on something outside of her looks, you create an avenue for conversation that can lead to so much more.

-The wage gap in the United States is no secret, so do your part to change it.
+wage gap in the United States is no secret, so do your part to change it.
 Find out what the average salary for someone in your position and negotiate till you get it.
 Alternatively, know that your worth is not only monetary.
 Make a list of your amazing attributes, and carry it around with you for grey days when you need reminding that you are worthy.
+3 Love Your Body

-Join the body positive movement.
+body positive movement.
 Resolve to combat negative thoughts about yourself with counteractive measures.
 Start by look in the mirror and giving yourself daily affirmations.
 You should also treat your body well, mentally, and physically.
 Whether this means taking a dance class, or pampering yourself with a bubble bath is up to you.
 Love the skin you're in, ladies.
+4 Register To Vote

 Never stop educating yourself.
 Whether you choose to read the newspaper, or get your daily updates from Twitter — keep reading and researching.
 Pay attention to more than one news outlet, listen to a feminist podcast, attend a lecture.
 Educate yourself how you see fit, and never close your mind off from learning something new.